Find Affordable College Courses

 29% Racial-Ethnic Minorities*

 The 16th most popular school in the country for nuclear medical technology/technologist majors who are seeking their bachelor's degree is Indiana University - Purdue University - Indianapolis.
 Each year, around 29,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,883 per year, while in-state graduate students, on average, pay $9,228 per year.
-The nuclear medical technology/technologist program at Indiana University - Purdue University - Indianapolis awarded 7 bachelor's degrees during the 2020-2021 school year.
-Around 29% of these students were from an underrepresented racial-ethnic group, and 86% were women.
+The average in-state tuition for full-time undergraduates is $9,241 per year, while in-state graduate students, on average, pay $9,648 per year.
+During the most recent year for which we have data, 7 people received their bachelor's degree in nuclear medical technology/technologist from IUPUI.
+About 57% of this group were women, and 29% were students from an underrepresented racial-ethnic group.

 #16